 Career Ready Workforce

-The members of the council recognize the importance and urgency around growing a career ready workforce in Iowa.
+The members of the Council recognize the importance and urgency around growing a career ready workforce in Iowa.
 In response to this challenge, the council engages both public and private institutions to develop long-term education and workforce strategies that cultivate a diverse, highly skilled population capable of meeting current and emerging workforce needs.
-Currently, we are focused on implementing the recommendations of the Future Ready Iowa Alliance.